mjarkk/wotnlclans/README.md

 - :heavy_check_mark: Use dynamic url's for better sharing instaid of 1 page where the url doen't change on what you look at
 - :heavy_check_mark: Not use jquery
 - :heavy_check_mark: More material design because the old site did look a little bit uncluttered
+- :heavy_check_mark: One script not 3+ folders plus scripts
-- ~~:heavy_multiplication_x: minimal 90% score in [Lighthouse](https://developers.google.com/web/tools/lighthouse/)~~ (can't get a 90%+ socre because the test wait till the webpage is fully loaded)
+- ~~:heavy_multiplication_x: minimal 90% score in [Lighthouse](https://developers.google.com/web/tools/lighthouse/)~~ --> can't get a 90%+ socre because the test wait till the webpage is fully loaded.

 ## How to install:
-- Clone the project
+- Clone or Download the project
-- Install nodejs
+- Install [nodejs](https://nodejs.org/en/) (latest version !!NOT LTS!!)
 - Inside the cloned folder open a terminal and type: npm i
 - After that's dune type: npm start
+- Now the script will start a local webserver on [localhost port 2020](http://localhost:2020)

 ## Bugs
 - ~~Back button in the browser does only change the website url~~